mandeep-rana/colx585_group6/milestone_2/Project_Proposal.md

 The team trained XLSR-Wav2Vec2 models on Estonian and Portuguese and tested the WER.
 The WER for Estonian is 0.43 and the WER for Portuguese is better at 0.282000

 ##### Conclusion
-- We will deliver an working model which will fulfill the objective of the project and completed on time, with the quality as per defined in the different milestones
+- We will deliver a working model which will fulfill the objective of the project and completed on time, with the quality as per defined in the different milestones

 ##### Project Milestones